Changing company addresses

 Jarryd recently moved his company to a new storefront.
-In the rush, he forgot to update his address details with ASIC.
+In the rush of changing to his new principal place of business, he forgot to update his address details with ASIC.

-A month later, Jarryd logged into his online account to change his address.
+A month later, Jarryd logged into his online account to change his address to reflect the address of his new principal place of business.
 Because it was outside the 28 day timeframe, the company was charged a $78 late fee.